rishabhjoshi/rishabhjoshi.github.io.old/index.md

 <img class="profile-picture" src="dp.jpg">

 Hey!
 I am Rishabh, and I'm a research software engineer at Samsung R&D Institute, Bangalore, India.
 I am broadly interested the field of Natural Language Processing.
-In Samsung, I'm a part of the Voice Intelligence team (NLU) and working on chat bots.
+In Samsung, I'm a part of the Voice Intelligence team (NLU) and we are working on chat bots.

 Prior to this, I worked with [Dr. Partha Talukdar](http://talukdar.net) at [Machine And Language Learning (MALL) Lab](http://malllabiisc.github.io/) in the [Indian Institute of Science, Bangalore](https://www.iisc.ac.in/) as part of my Bachelor thesis.
 I completed my bachelors degree in computer science from [BITS Pilani, Pilani](http://www.bits-pilani.ac.in/pilani/) in 2018.

-I had worked on projects involving Sensor Fusion and Computer Vision in my University.
+I had worked on projects involving Sensor Fusion and Computer Vision in my university.
 More details can be found on the projects section.

-During my undergraduate years, I had the opportunity to work on some interesting problems at [IIRS, ISRO](https://www.iirs.gov.in/) (Indian Space Research Organization) and Samsung Research Institute, Bangalore.
+During my undergraduate years, I had the opportunity to work on some interesting problems at [IIRS, ISRO](https://www.iirs.gov.in/) (Indian Space Research Organization) and [Samsung Research Institute, Bangalore](https://research.samsung.com/sri-b).

 ---